Image of guy doing the incline dumbbell bench press

 Keep Your Movements Under Control

-Breathing may seem effortless, but it requires significant focus, especially as fatigue sets in.
+Breathing may seem effortless, but it requires focus, especially as fatigue sets in.
 When performing the inclined dumbbell bench press, the key is to inhale as you lower the dumbbells and exhale as you press them up.
 Alternatively, you can hold your breath during the lowering phase and exhale once the weights reach the top position.

 Remember That (Just) Exercising is Not Enough